revaturelabs/github-process-documentation/start-sprint.md

   * Ensure that the ISSUE KEY: is set to the Jira issue tag ex. `[GH-43]`
     * Putting brackets on the issue key will allow the bot to automatically link the issue key to the Jira story

-* Ensure all associates have the repos locally and run the setup.sh script they need to configure their username and name (name should be their actual name)
+* Ensure all associates have the repos locally and run the setup.sh script.
+Before starting on the project they need to configure their username and name (name should be their actual name)
+   > Note that this is using local config which means their current working directory needs to be in the git project they are working on (microservices would need to do this for all of them).
+Alternatively use `--global`

+    ```sh
+    git config --local user.name "John Smith"
+    git config --local user.email "john.smith@gmail.com"
+    ```